James-Ngei/Cloud-Optimised-DEM-Processing-Pipeline/README.md

 ## Dataset

+This project uses Shuttle Radar Topography Mission (SRTM) DEM data (~30 m resolution) as a sample elevation dataset.

+Due to the large size of raster files, DEM data is not stored in this repository.

 **SRTM Digital Elevation Model** - Kenya/Uganda Region
 - Size: 28,721 × 33,677 pixels (~967 megapixels)
 - Resolution: ~30m at equator